Business Management Guide

 • Ensure proper segregation of duties between the individual(s) recording financial transactions, the person reconciling these transactions and the employee reviewing the reconciliations.

-• Reconciliations and reviews should be performed in a timely manner, according to University policies and recommended procedures.
+• Reconciliations and reviews should be performed in a timely manner, according to university policies and recommended procedures.

 • Reconciliations and reviews should assure that transactions are complete, accurate, valid, and have been approved by responsible personnel.